 Trek's current Madone has helped pro racers win some of the most prestigious victories in professional racing, including the 2019 world road championships in Yorkshire.
 Attaining that technological masterpiece is not quite as expensive as it used to be.
 Welcome to the Madone SL 6 Disc.

 The Madone has been acclaimed as a brilliant aero bike, with very low drag to cheat the wind.
 The original Madone SLR Disc also boasts incredibly good ride quality -not just for an aero bike, but for road bikes in general- due to an adjustable IsoSpeed seat mast.
-This clever element of the Madone SL's frame uses a slider on the base of the L-shaped IsoSpeed structure under the top tube.
-By moving the slider forward or backward, the seatmast can be made stiffer or softer, depending on rider weight, expected riding surfaces or ride distance.
-Triathletes will appreciate this, knowing that a smooth ride will benefit them during the run.
-Century riders will also smile, knowing the bike will still be smooth on broken tarmac.
+This clever element of the Madone SLR's frame is also found on the more budget-friendly Madone SL.
+By moving a slider on the base of the L-shaped IsoSpeed structure under the top tube forward or backward, the seatmast can be made stiffer or softer.
+Different rider weights, expected riding surfaces or ride distances can all be accommodated with this feature.
+Triathletes will appreciate this, knowing that a smoother ride quality will benefit them during the run.
+Century riders will also smile, knowing the bike will be more comfortable on broken tarmac.
 Racers will like IsoSpeed since the freshest rider is most likely the fastest in the final sprint to the finish.

 Very light weight is still part of the Madone SL's attributes, thanks to Trek's exclusive 500 Series OCLV carbon fiber used throughout the frame.
 By using newer flat-mount disc brake installation and an H1.5 fit geometry, the frame of the Madone SL 6 Disc cuts weight in the right places.
 Like the current Madone SLR, Kammtail Virtual Foil (or KVF) tube shaping is used throughout the Madone SL's frame and fork, making the bike one of the slipperiest road bicycles today.
 The flattened trailing edge of the frame and fork tubes (the "Kammtails") make the bike far more resistant to gusty crosswinds compared to a classic teardrop shape, as well as cutting weight off the bike.
 An aperture in the left chainstay for a DuoTrap S speed/cadence sensor (sold separately) cuts aero drag by eliminated the need for clumsy zip-ties.
 Even the 3S chain keeper at the crankset has been given the low-drag treatment.
 A stout BB90 bottom bracket anchors the crankset for flex-free power delivery with every pedal stroke.

-The Domane SL 6 disc uses Shimano's latest R8000 version of their venerable 11-speed Ultegra component group.
+The Domane SL 6 Disc uses Shimano's R8000 version of their venerable 11-speed Ultegra component group.
 This ensures precision functionality, long service life and light weight.
 Here are a few of the highlights:

 - Redesigned dual-control levers and lever hoods that feature adjustable lever reach and a more comfortable textured grip